Ukraine war: Russia air strikes target more power facilities

 Neither side produced evidence to support their claims.

-The dam may provide Russia with one of the few remaining routes across the Dnipro River - also known as Dnieper - in the partially occupied Kherson region.
+The dam may provide Russia with one of the few remaining routes across the River Dnieper (called Dnipro by Ukrainians) in the partially occupied Kherson region.

-Russia is evacuating civilians from the areas under its control, in expectation of a Ukrainian offensive to take the city.
+Russia is moving civilians from the areas under its control, in expectation of a Ukrainian offensive to take the city.